 You have a busy life and, like the rest of us, you probably put off many tasks until the last minute.
 Maybe you have a calendar to try to stay organized and make sure everything gets done on time, but some things fall through the cracks.
 Don’t let health insurance be one of those things.

 Health Insurance exchanges are flooded with consumers trying to do the same thing as you: enroll.
-The passing of the Affordable Care Act has added an immense increase of people registering for their health insurance needs and the health insurance carriers work on a first come, first served basis.
+The passing of the Affordable Care Act has added an immense increase of people registering for their health insurance needs and the health insurance carriers work on a first-come, first-served basis.
 All of this means that if you push your registration until the last possible minute, you’ll have to wait a lot longer for your certificate of coverage and ID cards.

 Another reason waiting until the last minute to apply is not a good idea is that you are not allowing yourself a reasonable amount of time to compare carrier and plan choices.
-With so many options on the market, it is important to consider your personal needs including medications, planned surgeries and changes to your family status or you may end up having to pay more out-of-pocket than you would have with other plan or carrier choice.
+With so many options on the market, it is important to consider your personal needs including medications, planned surgeries and changes to your family status or you may end up having to pay more out-of-pocket than you would have with other plans or carrier choices.
 Also, it is extremely important to give yourself enough time to ensure that your preferred healthcare provider and hospital are covered in the plan you choose.

-When filling out a health insurance application, many people forget to include pertinent information like social security numbers, dates of birth and first month’s premium payment.
+When filling out a health insurance application, many people forget to include pertinent information like social security numbers, dates of birth, and first month’s premium payment.
 If you wait until the last day, this does not allow time for you to correct these errors before the deadline and in many cases, your application could be rejected.
 This means you could potentially not get your preferred effective date or in some cases no insurance at all.

 Dates to Keep in Mind